CLSPhila/philly-worker-support/README.md

+# INACTIVE

 # Informing Philly's workers of their rights during the pandemic

-This site aims to be a resource for Philly workers to help them understand the rules around eligibility for various programs, including Unemployment Compensation, paid sick leave, and more.
+This site **was** a resource for Philly workers to help them understand the rules around eligibility for various programs, including Unemployment Compensation, paid sick leave, and more.

-**The site is still in an experimental stage.**
+This site did its job for a while, and then we moved on.
+The site no longer runs, and this code is not maintained.

 ## Deployment